 major macro economic indicators

-- Significant economic potential: diamonds, copper, iron, gold, agriculture, hydraulic resources
+- Significant economic potential: diamond, iron, gold, leather, agriculture, fishing, hydropower

-- High unemployment (26%), extreme social inequality and regional disparities
+- High unemployment (26%), strong social inequalities and regional disparities

 - Fragile banking sector

-- Political and economic control held by small elite
+- Control of politics and economy by a small elite